ix-56h/ix-56h.github.io/_posts/how-to-make-a-tokenizer/2020-06-01-how-to-make-a-tokenizer.md

 Anyway, it is really simple to understand what it is.
 ##### Token

-A "token" is like a simplified representation of a element in the lexical context.
+A "token" is like a simplified representation of an element in the lexical context.
 Example with the shell language :
 ```bash
 ls && pwd